Skip to main content Skip to footer

 Streamline creative requests with Forms

-Manage incoming creative requests from other departments using customizable Forms.
-When a form is submitted, a new item is automatically created on your team’s board, complete with all the necessary information, so you can stop chasing details and start creating.
+Keep creative intake organized with customizable Forms.
+When a form is submitted, a new item is automatically created on your team’s board — complete with all the necessary details — so you can focus on creating instead of chasing information.

 Automate approvals and handoffs